A Gersten complex on real schemes: Introduction

-For example, algebraic $G$-theory is the Borel-Moore theory associated to algebraic $K$-theory (\cite{Jin1}).
+For example, algebraic $G$-theory agrees with the Borel-Moore theory associated to algebraic $K$-theory (\cite{Jin1}).
 For smooth schemes, cohomology agree with Borel-Moore theory up to a twist by Poincar\'e duality.
 In general, cohomology theories usually have a ring structure, while Borel-Moore theories have better localization properties.

-From this point of view, Jacobson's isomorphism~\eqref{eq:jac8.6intro} can be regarded as an identification of cohomology theories.
-Since Bachmann's theorem relates sheaves on real schemes to motivic homotopy, a natural question arises whether there is a Borel-Moore type analogue of~\eqref{eq:jac8.6intro}.
+From this point of view, Jacobson's isomorphism~\eqref{eq:jacreal} can be regarded as an identification of cohomology theories.
+Since Bachmann's theorem relates sheaves on real schemes to motivic homotopy, a natural question arises whether there is a Borel-Moore type analogue .
 Just as Grothendieck's coherent duality (\cite{Har}) refines Serre's duality by considering \emph{dualizing complexes} instead of \emph{dualizing sheaves}, it is attempting to think that such an analogue for real schemes should involve complexes of sheaves.
+Following this vein, one of the first results of this paper shows that, the isomorphism~\eqref{eq:signtwi} naturally generalizes to singular varities, and provide the following signature isomorphism